esperar/esperar/README.md

 ### 👋 Hi I'm a Back-End Engineer

 Enjoy a process, Have a leadership, Be sincere, Excellent challenge spirit.
-I am trying to better communicate with my team, Thanks for reading.
+I am trying to better communicate with my team.
+I will devote myself to learning with this attitude.

 #### My Info
 - stack : Java, Kotlin, Spring boot